Construction is 'What We Do'

 Evan, a T-Level Surveying and Design for Construction and the Built Environment student from New College Durham.
 17-year-old Evan has completed 14 days of his placement so far, first working on our Springmoor Grange School project in Spennymoor and now continuing his placement with our civil engineering planning team.

-Volunteering complete at Sheffield community grocery initiative
+Volunteering complete at Spennymoor community garden

 Sheffield based allotment project receives Greener Communities funding